 Winifred graduated as a dentist from Otago University in 1978.
 She practiced as a dentist in Auckland and London before returning to Otago in 1983 to study orthodontics.
 She graduated with her Masters in Dental Surgery (Orthodontics) in 1985.
 During her training she enjoyed some undergraduate teaching, and so in 1986 returned to teach both graduate and undergraduate students part time as well as having her own specialist private practice in Dunedin.

-Winifred continues to teach graduate orthodontic students part time, to run a Craniofacial Anomaly Clinic at the Dental School and work in her private practice.
+Winifred continues to teach graduate orthodontic students part time, to run a Craniofacial Anomaly Clinic at the Dental School and is finishing her private practice patients in preparation for retirement.
 She has had positions on the New Zealand Dental Association Board, the Otago Branch of the New Zealand Dental Association, the New Zealand Association of Orthodontists and the Asian and Pacific Orthodontic Society.
-She remains an active member of the New Zealand Association of Orthodontists and the Australasian Orthodontic Board.
+She remains an active member of the New Zealand Association of Orthodontists